anhdhnguyen/tts-vietnamese/README.md

     python simple-tts/pdf_to_audio.py
     ```

+## Future Development

+To make this tool even more accessible and easier to use, the next major goal is to develop a simple graphical user interface (UI).
+This will remove the need to edit scripts manually and make the conversion process much more straightforward for everyday use.

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, such as adding command-line arguments instead of hardcoding paths, feel free to open an issue or submit a pull request.